MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 ### The Proposal Length

-The SCS website says that _"The proposal is usually a two-page document"_.
+The [provided guide](https://carleton.ca/scs/current-students/undergraduate-students/honours-project-and-directed-studies/honours-project-getting-started/) says that _"The proposal is usually a two-page document"_.
 However, my proposal that I made in Google Docs with size 11 font, pictures, tables, and code examples ended up being 6 pages long.
 However, I believe that if I'd made the same proposal in Latex with a small font, I'd probably be able to fit it into 2 pages.

 The truth is that the proposal is ultimately more an exercise for you to clarify your own understanding of the project and its goals rather than a strict document that must adhere to a specific length.